nanaparker/data-cleaner/README.md

 Upon running the function, the user would receive csv files:
   - A cleaned version of the data (in the event there were empty rows and columns)
-  - A CSV file containing the empty rows
+  - A CSV file containing the empty rows (if any)
   - A CSV file containing the empty columns (if any)

+Enjoy!